OK, color coding: Blue = updates, comments. Yellow = stories.

 Somewhere behind them, the satyr chuckled.

 “I love you, too,” Sandra said.
 “I only just realized it.
-I would embrace you, but you’re on the wrong side of the stream.
-And I have all this glue on my hands.”
+I would embrace you, but you’re on the wrong

-“It doesn’t matter!
 I would let you embrace me, even with the glue.”

-“You would?”
 Tears began to well up in Sandra’s eyes.

 “Yes!”